ziginfo/APC-Key25-Chataigne-Module/README.md

 # Akai APC-Key-25 Chataigne-Module

 this module controls the Akai APC-Key-25 via MIDI
-in the Values-Section you'll find the Pads and the Knobs and the Keys
+in the Values-Section you'll find the Pads and the Knobs and the Keys and the Function-Buttons
 you can set the colors for each Pad and also for the Function-Buttons (the Transport-Buttons, the StopAll and the Shift-Button don't have any Color capacity)

 the Keys are playable on +/- 4 octaves; Middel-C is Key-12 with the Octave-Shift set to 0